Micord/ng-chat/README.md

 __Localization__
 * [messagePlaceholder]{string}: The placeholder that is displayed in the text input on each chat window.
 Default is "Type a message".
-* [searchPlaceholder]{string}: The placeholder that is displayed in the search input on the friends list.
+* [searchPlaceholder]{string}: The placeholder that is displayed in the search input on the participants list.
 Default is "Search".
 * [localization]{Localization}: Contract defining all text that is rendered by this component.
 Supply your own object for full text localization/customization.
 Supplying this setting will override all  other localization settings.

 __Events__
 * (onParticipantClicked){IChatParticipant}: Event emitted every time a user/group is clicked on the chat window and a new chat window is opened.
-* (onParticipantChatOpened){IChatParticipant}: Event emitted every time a chat window is opened, regardless if it was due to a user/group click on the friends list or via new message received.
+* (onParticipantChatOpened){IChatParticipant}: Event emitted every time a chat window is opened, regardless if it was due to a user/group click on the participants list or via new message received.
 * (onParticipantChatClosed){IChatParticipant}: Event emitted every time a chat window is closed.
 * (onMessagesSeen){Message[]}: Event emitted every time a chunk of unread messages are seen by a user.